-To Excel as a knowledge Centre
+To Excel as a knowledge Centre of first choice, providing thought leadership to the domestic and global Islamic Finance industry.
 To be recognized as a reputable, research driven institution with strong industry linkages offering innovative world class education, training and research programs in Islamic finance to a wide range of audience and be a catalyst for change.